ajurasz/ajurasz.github.io/src/pages/2019-06-08-build-native-imge-with-graalvm/index.md

 ## Code

 As shown above, we want to pipe output from `curl` command to our application as input.
 To get access to this input from application level we need to read it from `System.in`.
 [JsonPath](https://github.com/json-path/JsonPath) expression will be simply passed as an argument.
-In the end, we just need to evaluate the expression on json.
+In the end, we just need to evaluate the expression against received json.

 ```java
 import java.io.BufferedReader;